-The Common Stock of the Company is traded on the Nasdaq Global Select Market under the symbol "COBZ."
-At March 3, 2008, there were approximately 466 shareholders of record of CoBiz Common Stock.
+The common stock of the Company is traded on the NASDAQ Global Select Market under the symbol "COBZ."
+At February 20, 2009, there were approximately 519 shareholders of record of CoBiz common stock.

-The following table presents the range of high and low sale prices of our Common Stock for each quarter within the two most recent fiscal years as reported by the Nasdaq Global Select Market and the per-share dividends declared in each quarter during that period.
+The following table presents the range of high and low sale prices of our common stock for each quarter within the two most recent fiscal years as reported by the NASDAQ Global Select Market and the per-share dividends declared in each quarter during that period.

+Cash ividends

-High Low Cash divedends declared
+High Low D eclared

-2006
+2007:

-First Quarter \$ 20.94 \$ 18.06 \$ 0.050
+First Quarter \$ 22.00 \$ 18.84 \$ 0.06

-Second Quarter 22.75 19.21 0.050
+Second Quarter 20.09 17.81 0.06

-Third Quarter 23.96 20.76 0.060
+Third Quarter 19.25 14.75 0.07

-Fourth Quarter 23.60 21.74 0.060
+Fourth Quarter 18.08 14.19 0.07

-2007
+2008:

-First Quarter \$ 22.00 \$ 18.84 \$ 0.060
+First Quarter \$ 16.03 \$ 11.17 \$ 0.07

-Second Quarter 20.09 17.81 0.060
+Second Quarter 13.86 6.58 0.07

-Third Quarter 19.25 14.75 0.070
+Third Quarter 15.20 5.13 0.07

-Fourth Quarter 18.08 14.19 0.070
+Fourth Quarter 12.30 8.14 0.07

 The timing and amount of future dividends are at the discretion of the Board of Directors of the Company and will depend upon the consolidated earnings, financial condition, liquidity and capital requirements of the Company and its subsidiaries, the amount of cash dividends paid to the Company by its subsidiaries, applicable government regulations and policies, and other factors considered relevant by the Board of Directors of the Company.
-The Board of Directors of the Company anticipates it will continue to pay quarterly dividends in amounts determined based on the factors discussed above.

-Capital distributions, including dividends, by institutions such as the Bank are subject to restrictions tied to the institution's earnings.
-See "Supervision and Regulation-The Bank-Dividend Restrictions" included under Item 1 of Part I.
+The Company is subject to certain covenants pursuant to the issuance of its junior subordinated debentures as described in Note 9 to the Consolidated Financial Statements, that could limit our ability to pay dividends.
+The Company's participation in the Treasury's CPP will place additional restrictions on future dividends, however, the Board of Directors of the Company anticipates it will continue to pay quarterly dividends in amounts determined based on the factors discussed above.
+Capital distributions, including dividends, by institutions such as the Bank are subject to restrictions" included under Item 1 of Part I.

-The following table compares the cumulative total return on a hypothetical investment of \$100 in CoBiz common stock on December 31, 2002 and the closing prices on December 31, 2003, 2004, 2005, 2006 and 2007, with the hypothetical cumulative total return on the Russell
+The following table compares the cumulative total return on a hypothetical investment of \$100 in CoBiz common stock on December 31, 2003 and the closing prices on December 31, 2004, 2005, 2006, 2007 and 2008, with the hypothetical cumulative total return on the Russell 2000 Index and the NASDAQ Bank Index for the comparable period.